 My Favorite Books of 2023

 Social media died for me in 2023.
-Twitter and Reddit both shutdown their third party API making accessing them a pain, and the quality of Twitter decreased significantly with its sale to Elon Musk.
+Twitter and Reddit both shut down their third-party APIs, making accessing them a pain, and the quality of Twitter decreased significantly with its sale to Elon Musk.
 I realized how much time I had wasted on social media and decided to spend it more wisely by reading books.
 I bought a Kindle in October and finished 20 books between then and the end of the year.

 I review all the books I read, here is a selection of my favorites that I read in 2023: